frabjous/multiedit/README.md

 ## Installing

-Clone this repository into a webserver-served directory as a subdirectory of where the pages that will call it are served.
+Clone this repository into a subdirectory of your webserver’s document root.
 E.g.,

 ```sh
 cd /var/www/